adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/video/v1/video/README.md

 Video component written in HTL that renders a video reference using the standard html5 player

 ## Features
-* allows enabling or disabling autoplay, loop, user controls
+* allows enabling or disabling autoplay, loop, user controls, sound
 * allows poster image to be used as placeholder when video is loading

 ### Use Object